tjphilli/gutenberg/README.md

 - Drag to reorder properties
 - Support to copy to clipboard as Sass/Stylus/Less
 - "HTML Mode" for composing content
+- Implementation of my tests for determining whether typeface exists/what weights are available

 # Gutenberg API